BruceEckel/BruceEckel-hugo/content/post/rust-retreat.md

 form of greatly-reduced programmer effort.
 Giving up a garbage collector feels like a significant step backward.

-This focus on low-level efficiency pervades Rust.
+The focus on low-level efficiency pervades Rust.
 Any Rust code you look at leaves a metallic taste in your mouth of being right next to the hardware.
 That awareness of hardware is ever-present, and for that reason I've started calling Rust a "very-high-level assembly language."